Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

     1. Internal IP address: which is going to be assigned from a subnet via DHCP internally.
 When you create a VM in Google Cloud, its symbolic name is registered with an internal DNS service that translates the name to an internal IP address.
     2. External IP address (optional): You can assign an external IP address if your device or machine is externally facing (connections from hosts outside of the project).
 That external IP address can be assigned from a pool, making it ephemeral, or it can be assigned from a reserved external IP address, making it static.
 VMs doesn´t know external IP address.
 It´s mapped to the internal IP address.
 - DNS: Each instance has a metadata server that also acts as a DNS resolver for that instance. the DNS name always points to a specific instance, no matter what the internal IP address is.
 Domain name servers can be hosted on Google Cloud, using Cloud DNS.
-Cloud DNS translates requests for domain names like google.com into IP addresses, also lets you create and update millions of DNS records
+Cloud DNS translates requests for domain names like google.com into IP addresses, also lets you create and update millions of DNS records.
+In conclusion, VPC networks have an internal DNS service that allows you to address instances by that DNS names, instead of their internal IP addresses.
 - Routes: every network has routes that let instances in a network send traffic directly to each other, even across subnets.
 In addition, every network has a default route that directs packets to destinations that are outside the network.
 Routes is what enables VMs on the same network to communicate.

     Routes match packets by destination IP addresses if also matching a firewall rule.
 A route is created when a subnet is created.